Milanovic-dev/Clinic-Centre-System-Development/README.md

 # Clinic-Centre-System
-Web based application made for patients and Clinic Center.
+Web based application made for patients and Clinic Centre.